betcode-org/faq/docs/getting-started.md

 ## Technical Terms

 ??? question "What is "Streaming"?"
     If you want to know the current prices for an event at Betfair, you could post an API request for that information and receive back a response with that information.
 However, it would be out-of-date almost as soon as you receive it.
-So you could end up making huge numers of requests just to stay current.
+So you could end up making huge numbers of requests just to stay current.

-    This "polling" apporach creates processing load for you and for Betfair's servers, so Betfair offers a much more efficient alternative, called streaming.
-When streming, you first tell Betfair what types of markets you wish to follow (known as subscribing), they will send you the current state of each of those markets and then whenever there is a price change they'll automatically send ("push") an update to your data stream.
+    This "polling" approach creates processing load for you and for Betfair's servers, so Betfair offers a much more efficient alternative, called streaming.
+When streaming, you first tell Betfair what types of markets you wish to follow (known as subscribing), they will send you the current state of each of those markets and then whenever there is a price change they'll automatically send ("push") an update to your data stream.

     As Betfair only normally sends changes, there is a lot less data needing to be sent. better still, as new markets are opened matching your original subscription, Betfair will automatically start to include these too in the data that it sends you.